cqfn/jpeek/README.md

 Thus, all calculations happen inside the XSLT files.
 We decided to implement it this way after a less successful attempt to do it all in Java.
 It seems that XSL is much more suitable for manipulations with data than Java.

+### jPeek maven plugin
+We are developing a jPeek plugin for Maven, see [jPeek Maven plugin](https://github.com/yegor256/jpeek-maven-plugin) project.

 ## Known Limitations